Benwagrez/AWS-Bootcamp/README.md

   <li>Set up your visual studio code environment
     <ol type="a">
       <li>
-        If you haven't already, you can open the entire workspace in Visual Studio Code by navigating File > Open Folder... > C:\Users\YourUserName\AWS-200-Bootcamp\
+        If you haven't already, you can open the entire workspace in Visual Studio Code by navigating File > Open Folder... > C:\Users\YourUserName\AWS-Bootcamp\
       </li>
       <li>
         You can also run a terminal session in Visual studio code via Terminal > New Terminal